 Jean Dobey is the founder, chairman and CEO of Virtual Artifacts.
 Jean is responsible for setting the overall direction and product strategy for the company.
 He leads the design of Virtual Artifacts's products built atop its proprietary technology, Hibe.
 As an entrepreneur and Internet technology innovator with 25 years of experience, Jean always believed that the Internet — if it was used in the right way — would positively impact billions of lives around the globe.
 Recognizing the potential of this amazing medium in 1995, Jean immersed himself in the world of programming to gain the tools he needed to turn his ideas into reality.
-With his extensive knowledge of e-commerce, social media, advertising and online privacy, Jean has become a source for thought leadership on these topics and has provided dozens of articles and conducted numerous interviews with major media outlets, including The Guardian, Investors.com, The Huffington Post, Forrester, CEO.com, SocialTimes.com, Business News Daily and Fast Company.
-Jean is a former member of the Technical Advisory Board for Oracle.
+With his extensive knowledge of e-commerce, social media, digital advertising, online privacy, digital identities, and digital transformation, Jean has become a source for thought leadership on these topics and has provided dozens of articles and conducted numerous interviews with major media outlets, including The Guardian, Investors.com, The Huffington Post, Forrester, CEO.com, SocialTimes.com, Business News Daily and Fast Company.
+Jean is a former member of the Technical Advisory Board for Oracle Corporation (NASDAQ: ORCL).

 Sylvain Roy is chief operating officer at Virtual Artifacts.
 Sylvain is a business lawyer with 25 years of IP, valuation and transactions experience applied to growing, operating and monetizing tech companies.
 Distinctive features of Sylvain's practice include mastery of technology and media industries, the ability to assess risk factors associated with product development, go-to-market and scale-up, and the incorporation of risk/benefit analyses into business strategy and operational planning.
 In total, Sylvain valued or provided due diligence on over hundreds of technology projects.
 Prior to joining Virtual Artifacts, Sylvain founded and operated several firms in the software and technology, media, and telecom (TMT) spaces where he played a key part as COO, CEO or general counsel roles.